fluent/fluent-bit-docs/installation/docker.md

 | 1.9.0-debug | x86\_64, arm64v8, arm32v7 | v1.9.x releases (production + debug)                         |

 It is strongly suggested that you always use the latest image of Fluent Bit.

+Windows container images are provided from v2.0.6 for Windows Server 2019 and Windows Server 2022.
+These can be found as tags on the same Docker Hub registry above.

 ## Multi Architecture Images